chelsi123/Superstore-Sales-Profitability-Dashboard_PowerBI/README.md

 # 📊 Sales Performance Dashboard — Power BI

 This Power BI project provides a clear and interactive analysis of Sales, Profit, Quantity, and Category performance.
-It demonstrates strong skills in **data cleaning, data modelling, DAX, and dashboard design**—ideal for Data Analyst and Business Intelligence roles.

 ---